-Without the white fox, stillness pervaded.
+Without the white fox, stillness pervaded the scene.
 Every sand-grain was nestled impeccably against the next.
 The worms’ puddle sat tranquil on the mountainside.

 The puddle shimmered.
 The fox’s exhalation had laced it with a fern of frost.
 When frost-leaves melted, the puddle rippled.
 This rippling was the only motion in the ocean of dust.

 The last melting frost-leaf left bubbles of foam on the puddle.
 From the foam, a human arm emerged.
 It felt the puddle as if to shake numb knees awake, but could not find them.

 So it slapped the puddle to make more foam, from which it squeezed another arm.
 The new arm was a right arm as well, so the first arm mushed it back into foam and sculpted it again.
 The new arm was a left arm, and the arms set to work.

 Together they sculpted froth into a human head.

 Then the left arm made left legs and the right arm made right legs.
 Together they chose the best legs to pair.
 They mushed the extra legs into a torso.

 The arms attached the head to the neck, attached the legs to the thighs, and attached themselves to the shoulders.
 They dribbled the remaining puddle-water over their body and scalp to become hair.

 The whole body stood shakily because its head was on backward.
 The arms reversed the head and dotted the eyes with pupils.

 Dan was whole again at last.
 The agony was over.

 He lay on the red mountain.
 Where was the bird?
 Where was the fox?
 Dan watched the horizon for them.